William Barlow (bishop of Chichester): Bishop in Wales

 In 1536, he was successively Bishop of St Asaph and then Bishop of St Davids.
-His appointment at St Asaph was made during his absence on a diplomatic mission to James V of Scotland, with William Howard and Robert Ferrar.
+His appointment at St Asaph was made during his absence on a diplomatic mission to James V, with William Howard and Robert Ferrar.
 Some historians have argued that he must not have been consecrated because there is no direct reference to it in the archbishop's register.
 However, that register does record his election as bishop, the royal assent to it and his confirmation.
 Moreover, "the (separate) record of his consecration may easily have been lost or stolen", as clearly happened on other occasions.
 His consecration as a bishop is important in the issue of the validity of the Church of England's claim to have maintained the apostolic succession of bishops.
 These were condemned as null and void by Leo XIII in 1896: the following year the archbishops of England replied in Saepius Officio.
 Barlow was one of four consecrators, and the principal one, of Matthew Parker (John Hodgkins was also a co-consecrator of Parker; he was consecrated bishop on 9 December 1537, by John Stokesley of London, Robert Parfew of St Asaph and John Hilsey of Rochester, two of whom, Stokesley and Parfew, were Roman Catholic prelates recognized by the Pope; Scory and Coverdale, the other two, had been consecrated using the English Ordinal of 1550 - each of the four men who consecrated Parker had been consecrated by men with the Roman Pontifical before or after the break with Rome - Stokely and Cranmer were consecrated in 1530 and 1532 before the break with the Rome).
 As bishop, he was also a Lord Spiritual of the House of Lords.
 However, the Lambeth Registers (ff.
 179–182) mention that he was elected in 1535 and his consecration took place on 22 February 1535, while Henry Wharton in his Anglia Sacra states that he was consecrated on 23 February 1535.